microsoft/pxt/docs/blog/minecraft/2023-release.md

 ## Version History

 We have repeatedly heard reports of students losing or accidentally deleting their code - which makes us very sad.
 To help with this, we have added version history for projects.
-You can access previous versions of your code through the Project Settings menu in the upper right corner.
+You can access previous versions of your code through the **Project Settings** menu in the upper right corner.

 ![Version History item in the Settings menu](/static/blog/minecraft/2023-release/settings-menu.png)

-We save student code automatically every 5 minutes and they can restore older code, if need be, with a click of a button.
+We save student code automatically every 5 minutes and they can restore their older code, if need be, with a click of a button.

 ![Version History list and code display](/static/blog/minecraft/2023-release/version-history.png)